quicwg/base-drafts/draft-ietf-quic-transport.md

 ### Values of Transport Parameters for 0-RTT {#zerortt-parameters}

-The transport parameters that the server advertises during connection establishment generally apply to all connections that are resumed using the keying material established during that handshake.
-Remembered transport parameters apply to the new connection until the handshake completes and new transport parameters from the server can be provided.
+Clients remember the value of transport parameters from a server and apply them to any 0-RTT packets that are sent in subsequent connections, except for transport parameters that are explicitly excluded.
+Remembered transport parameters apply to the new connection until the handshake completes and the client starts sending 1-RTT packets.
+Once the handshake completes, the client uses the transport parameters established in thehandshake.

 The value of the server's previous original_connection_id, preferred_address, stateless_reset_token, and ack_delay_exponent MUST NOT be used when establishing a new connection; rather, the client should wait to observe the server's new values in the handshake.

-The client MAY store the server's original max_ack_delay and max_packet_size transport parameters.
-The server MAY accept 0-RTT and subsequently provide different values for these transport parameters for use in the new connection.
-The client MUST use these values after the handshake completes.
 If the server does not provide a new value, the client MUST use the default value.

+The client MAY store the server's original max_packet_size transport parameter.

 The definition of new transport parameters ({{new-transport-parameters}}) MUST specify whether they MUST, MAY, or MUST NOT be stored for 0-RTT.
 A client need